From an episode of Spin Cycle

 Interview

-Spin Cycle: Tackling racism in Australian media with Giridharan Sivaraman
+Spin Cycle: Tackling Racism in Australian Media with Giridharan Sivaraman

 Earlier this month the Australia Human Rights Commission published the Race Reporting Handbook in partnership with Media Diversity Australia.
 Race Discrimination Commissioner Giridharan (Giri) Sivaraman joined guest host Emma Buckley Lennox on Spin Cycle to talk about the handbook, which is a practical tool for mediamakers to help indentify and eradicate racist tropes and stereotypes in writing and news.

-Giri told Emma that race and racism are "about power and privelege": "In the media, if you're white you have the power to decide whose stories are told, who tells the stories and how they're told.
-And it's a privelege to nearly always be centred in the media without having to think about it, and not worry about how your race is represented in any story."
+Giri told Emma that race and racism are "about power and privilege": "In the media, if you're white you have the power to decide whose stories are told, who tells the stories and how they're told.
+And it's a privilege to nearly always be centred in the media without having to think about it, and not worry about how your race is represented in any story."

 A strong media is vital to a properly functioning democratic society, but Commissioner Sivaraman says the media doesn't just have to shine a light externally; it also needs to shine a light on itself: "Media is very powerful.
 It influences a narrative, it's a storyteller and shapes people's opinions.
 And on race it's done a pretty bad job for 238 years".